sriram-nappa/ibm-exercise/Readme.md

       ]
     }

-The above example sorts hte first_name in ascending order.
+The above example sorts the first_name in ascending order.
 If there are two first_name with the same value, then it sorts it based on last_name in descending order.
-If the last names are equal too, it sorts based on the agein descending order.
+If the last names are equal, it sorts based on the age in descending order.

 **IMPORTANT: A maximum of 3 columns can only be sorted at any given point.**